Programme Notes

 Sleeping Lady (2013) harpsichord solo.
 When Vivienne Spiteri asked me to compose a new work for her concert at the Teatru Manoel (in Valletta, Malta), she mentioned the prehistoric temples of Malta, said to be older than the pyramids of Egypt, as a possible source of thought or inspiration.
 Upon research I discovered the special sculpture of a reclining woman that is said to be thousands of years old, called Sleeping Lady, an image that gave rise to the title.
 For me, the harpsichord itself is like this sculpture, something that is old and a little bit forgotten in most contemporary music.
 Vivienne has dedicated much of her career to the interpretation and creation of new work for this old instrument.
 I am grateful to her for requesting this piece, and for the premiere performance.

-Stare at the River (2010) This work has melody at its core, but layered melody, so the instruments move in their own stream, or sometimes in pairs.
-It was composed specifically for Arraymusic.
+Stare at the River (2010) This work has melody at its core, layers of melody, so theinstruments move in their own stream, or sometimes in pairs.
+It was composed specifically for Arraymusic’s configuration during a certain era when the group consisted of this unusual combination of clarinet, trumpet, piano, 2 percussion, violin and bass – a miniature orchestra of wind, brass, strings, percussion.

 String Quartet #5 (Waterlily) (2008) The piece has a floating quality, like something just drifting along a gently undulating surface.
 A line pulls itself loose, like a strand of hair escaping it’s tied ribbon.
 There are various colorations of unisons, catching the light in different ways.
 It is a small thing, a moment of quietness.
 There is a rocking motion to it, a swaying or back and forth motion, like leaves in a small breeze.
 One is lifted and carried in the waves.
 Floating without aim, without purpose.
 Drift, sway, rock, waver, vacillate.